 Allergic rhinitis may be seasonal, perennial or both.
-The classical seasonal rhinitis, known as hay fever, is widely recognised, occurring in the summer months, triggered by grass and tree pollens, and causing streaming eyes (allergic conjunctivitis) sneezing, itchy nose/ palate and runny or blocked and snuffly nose.
+The classical seasonal rhinitis, known as hav fever, is widely recognised, occurring in the summer months, triggered by grass and tree pollens, and causing streaming eyes (allergic conjunctivitis) sneezing, itchy nose/ palate and runny or blocked and snuffly nose.
 However, seasonal rhinitis may occur in any season e.g. Autumn, when it may be due to spores from moulds.
-Symptoms may start as early as January and Februo ary when the trees start to produce their pollen.
-The chart opposite illustrates the year round pollen triggers; others triggers include house dust mite (HDM), animal dander, hobbies or occupational allergens.
+Symptoms may start as early as January and February when the trees start to produce their pollen.
+The Asthma and Lung UK pollen calendar opposite illustrates the yearround pollen triggers; others triggers include house dust mite (HDM), animal dander, hobbies or occupational allergens.